chadmcrowell/killercoda-scenarios/linux-docker/create-cgroup/step3.md

-# Take a before snapshot of memory cgroup

 In order to measure what the memory cgroup looks like before and after we startup a container, we can take a snapshot of the memory cgroup.

 In order to interact with our cgroups, and take a snapshot, we can install the `cgroup-tools` package